SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-load-balancer.md

 [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) is an Azure service that allows you to evenly distribute incoming network traffic across a group of Azure VMs or instances in a Virtual Machine Scale Set.
 This integration helps in monitoring inbound and outbound data throughput, outbound flows, and application endpoint's health  of your Load Balancers.

 ## Log and metric types

 For Azure Load Balancer, you can collect the following logs and metrics:

 * **Load Balancer Health Event.** These health event logs are emitted when any issues affecting your load balancer’s health and availability are detected.
-[Learn more](https://techcommunity.microsoft.com/t5/azure-networking-blog/introducing-azure-load-balancer-health-event-logs/ba-p/4154362).```
+[Learn more](https://techcommunity.microsoft.com/t5/azure-networking-blog/introducing-azure-load-balancer-health-event-logs/ba-p/4154362).

-For Azure Load Balancer, you can collect the following metrics:

 * **Load Balancer Metrics**.
 These metrics are available in [Microsoft.Network/loadBalancers](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-network-loadbalancers-metrics) namespace.

 For more information on supported metrics, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/load-balancer/monitor-load-balancer-reference#metrics).